How to Make Friends: A Guide for Kids with ADHD (and Their Parents, Too)

 Watch your child closely.
 Whenever he’s playing with other kids, make sure you can see and hear what’s going on.
 Be ready to intervene if he picks a fight, starts telling fibs, or does something dangerous in an effort to impress others.

 Consider team sports.
-Joining a team can help children with ADHD realize everything isn’t about them.
+Joining an ADHD-friendly team or organized activity can help children with ADHD realize everything isn’t about them.
 The lessons learned in sports can overflow into their social lives, and you may see your child start to develop healthy friendships.

 Don’t just dive in.
 Call the coach of the sports team before the first practice.
 Ask him questions to figure out whether or not your child — and his ADHD — would be welcome.
 If you decide to take the plunge, go with your child to meet the coach and/or some teammates before the first get-together.
 Remember, transitions are hard for kids with ADHD.

 Beware of her competitive spirit.
 Children with ADHD can have some difficulty with competitive play — gloating when they win and raging when they lose.
 If your child has a hard time with these situations, encourage her to develop athletic skills that don’t require teamwork, like running, swimming, or martial arts.

 Know they’ll find their way.
 Most socially isolated children will eventually learn to get a better handle on their behaviors and understand how friendships work.
 Once kids hit adolescence, they tend to act on the powerful urge to ‘fit in.’

 There’s nothing wrong with having just a few friends.
 A child doesn’t need to be in the ‘in’ group or get invited to lots of parties to be happy.
 In fact, studies show that having even one close friend is all it takes for a child to develop social self-confidence.